15 Best Free Things to Do in Nashville, TN

 Free programs are led by rangers on topics such as birds of prey, wildflowers, snakes, and astronomy.
 Rangers also lead activities such as canoe floats.
 The visitor center is open from Thursday to Monday; it's closed on Tuesday and Wednesday.

 6. Explore The District

-Abutting downtown, alongside the Cumberland River, is The District–short for historical district of downtown.
-It includes the entertainment district of Printers Alley and 2nd Avenue North (being restored after the Christmas Day 2020 explosion).
-More than a century ago, Printer's Alley–now a dynamic area of restaurants and entertainment venues–was once home to 13 publishers and 10 printers.
+Abutting downtown, alongside the Cumberland River, is The District—an area that comprises three important historic areas.
+It includes the entertainment districts of Printer's Alley and 2nd Avenue North (being restored after the Christmas Day 2020 explosion), along with Broadway.
+More than a century ago, Printer's Alley—now a dynamic area of restaurants and entertainment venues—was once home to 13 publishers and 10 printers.

 Riverfront Park, beside the Cumberland River, is part of the District.
 On July 4th, enjoy free fireworks choreographed by the Nashville Symphony, winner of a Grammy award.
-At Riverfront Park, you can visit 7,000-seat Ascend Amphitheater.
+At Riverfront Park, you can visit the Ascend Amphitheater, which has capacity for nearly 7,000 people.
 Another free attraction to explore is a replica of Fort Nashborough (the first shelter built in Nashville) and the adjacent interpretive center.